Return to RSTI Home Page

 Conscious logical thought can be thought of as being like a thin intense beam of light focussed on a particular problem.
 It achieves great clarity at the cost of requiring a reduced field of attention.
 Also like a torch focussed on the point of interest, conscious logical thought can be redirected at will.
 There is also awareness of how conclusions are reached.

-By contrast, when using intuitive thought, you just "know" or "feel" that the conclusion is correct without being consciously aware of why it is right.
+By contrast, when using intuitive thought, you just "know" or "feel" that the conclusion is correct without being consciously aware of why it is 'right'.
 This lack of conscious awareness of the mechanics of how you arrive at a conclusion does not matter so long as the results are subjected to subsequent logical and analytical scrutiny, and so long as the results are checked against empirical, real world evidence.
 Through this checking process the internal intuitive model of the world is updated and improved.

-The Opportunity Multiplying method deliberately combines the power of the two main modes of thinking by consciously rotating through cycles of analysis and synthesis, and through alternate applications of intuitive and conscious logical thought.
+The Opportunity Multiplying method deliberately combines the power of these two main modes of thinking by consciously rotating through cycles of analysis and synthesis, and through alternate applications of intuitive and conscious logical thought.

 Frequently problems seem to have paradoxical or contradictory elements which make it difficult to arrive at a satisfactory solution.
 In this situation the traditional problem solving method would normally recommend developing some sort of halfway compromise.